Village of the Damned (1960)

 Double damnit!

 We are wasting NO time getting to the village wide blackout, I see.
-I do appreciate the character centric approach of spending time with the villagers the remake takes, but cutting right to the chase is nice, too.
+I do appreciate the character-centric approach of spending time with the villagers the remake takes, but cutting right to the chase is nice, too.

-CAP: Things were just so laid back, back in the day.
+Things were just so laid back, back in the day.

 Alan hurries to the village, and as he's approaching, he runs into one of the local bobbies, looking for the bus that runs into town, and hasn't shown up.